 - nails that are thickened, pitted, or ridged

 Psoriasis is a chronic condition.
-It has no cure.
-However, you may experience periods when symptoms improve.
+It has no cure, but you may experience periods when symptoms improve.

-Psoriasis may increase your risk of developing certain diseases, such as:
+Psoriasis may increase your risk of developing certain diseases like:

 - psoriatic arthritis